MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/03-OpenAI-Create-Resource.md

     ```

     > [!NOTE]
     > You'll see that values for `OPENAI_MODEL` and `OPENAI_API_VERSION` are already set in the *.env* file.
 The model value is set to **gpt-35-turbo** which should match the model name you created earlier in this exercise.
-The API version is set to a supported value defined in the [reference documentation](/azure/cognitive-services/openai/reference#chat-completions).
+The API version is set to a supported value defined in the [Azure OpenAI reference documentation](/azure/cognitive-services/openai/reference#chat-completions).

 1. Save the *.env* file.

+<a id="start-app-services"></a>
 ### Start the Application Services

 It's time to start up your application services including the database, web server, and API server.